gmp/hashtags/README.md

 hashtags
 ========

 Hashtags is a game like Apples to Apples and Cards Against Humanity.
+It is designed for phones so it may look a little weird on a full screen browser window.

 1) Create a game and invite friends.
 2) Players and Judge get a prompt.